structural-explainability/spec-se/IDENTIFIERS.md

 - suitable for direct mapping to Lean theorem names

 Identifiers MUST NOT be renamed or repurposed.
-New identifiers MAY be added only in a new major version of SE.
+New identifiers MAY be added only in a new major version of this document.

+## Identifier Notes

+Each identifier MUST be followed by exactly one note.

+- The note MUST be expressed as a single bullet.
+- The bullet text MAY wrap across lines.
+- No additional bullets, sublists, or structural markers are permitted.
+- Notes are explanatory only and do not introduce additional requirements.

 ## Canonical Identifier List (Alphabetical, with Notes)

 SE.BOUNDARY.NON_OWNERSHIP

-Requires that the substrate does not resolve, privilege, or own epistemic, causal, or normative interpretations.
+- Requires that the substrate does not resolve, privilege, or own epistemic, causal, or normative interpretations.

 SE.BOUNDARY.RESPONSIBILITY

-Requires that epistemic, causal, and normative responsibility reside outside the substrate.
+- Requires that epistemic, causal, and normative responsibility reside outside the substrate.

 SE.CANONICAL.RULE

-Defines the separation of structural recording from external interpretation, evaluation, and judgment.
+- Defines the separation of structural recording from external interpretation, evaluation, and judgment.

 SE.CHANGE.DEPENDENCY

-Permits representation of structural dependency without causal explanation.
+- Permits representation of structural dependency without causal explanation.

 SE.CHANGE.NON_MUTATION

-Prohibits implicit mutation of prior state and requires structural traceability.
+- Prohibits implicit mutation of prior state and requires structural traceability.

 SE.CHANGE.STRUCTURED

-Requires change to be represented explicitly as a structured phenomenon.
+- Requires change to be represented explicitly as a structured phenomenon.

 SE.DEFINITION.CORE

-Defines Structural Explainability as a neutral representational property enabling explanation by external frameworks.
+- Defines Structural Explainability as a neutral representational property enabling explanation by external frameworks.

 SE.IDENTITY.DISTINCT

-Requires entity identity to be distinct from state, version, or interpretation.
+- Requires entity identity to be distinct from state, version, or interpretation.

 SE.IDENTITY.EXPLICIT

-Requires identity conditions to be explicitly represented.
+- Requires identity conditions to be explicitly represented.

 SE.IDENTITY.PERSISTENCE

-Requires identity persistence rules to be explicit and structurally checkable.
+- Requires identity persistence rules to be explicit and structurally checkable.

 SE.NEUTRALITY.CAUSAL.ALLOWED

-Enumerates causal-related representations permitted without explanation.
+- Enumerates causal-related representations permitted without explanation.

 SE.NEUTRALITY.CAUSAL.PROHIBITED

-Prohibits assertion of causal mechanisms or production relations.
+- Prohibits assertion of causal mechanisms or production relations.

 SE.NEUTRALITY.EPISTEMIC.ALLOWED

-Enumerates epistemic-related representations permitted without judgment.
+- Enumerates epistemic-related representations permitted without judgment.

 SE.NEUTRALITY.EPISTEMIC.PROHIBITED

-Prohibits assertion of truth, validity, or evidentiary sufficiency.
+- Prohibits assertion of truth, validity, or evidentiary sufficiency.

 SE.NEUTRALITY.NORMATIVE.ALLOWED

-Enumerates normative-related representations permitted without authority.
+- Enumerates normative-related representations permitted without authority.

 SE.NEUTRALITY.NORMATIVE.PROHIBITED

-Prohibits encoding of obligations, permissions, enforcement, or evaluation.
+- Prohibits encoding of obligations, permissions, enforcement, or evaluation.

 SE.NON_GOALS.EXCLUDED

-Defines what Structural Explainability explicitly does not do.
+- Defines what Structural Explainability explicitly does not do.

 SE.TIME.EXPLICIT

-Requires temporal persistence to be explicitly represented.
+- Requires temporal persistence to be explicitly represented.

 SE.TIME.NON_DESTRUCTIVE

-Prohibits destructive overwrite of historical state.
+- Prohibits destructive overwrite of historical state.

 SE.TIME.NON_GLOBAL

-Prohibits assumption of a global time semantics.
+- Prohibits assumption of a global time semantics.

 ## Cross-Artifact Consistency Rule